forcedotcom/assessment-bot/docs/guides/UserGuide.md

 `Type` will be configured to `Decision`

-`Message` will be ignored here since this item will just be for executing conditional logic

 `Next Item Name (Default Outcome)` will contain the name of the next item (`1000 Mbps Recommendation`) if the decision outcome evaluates to true

 `Next Item Condition Value` will define the Conditional Logic to be used when comparing signals for this decision.
 By default it will do an AND condition between all configured signals but this can also be configured to perform and OR condition.